AndreaMarangione/planetary-system/readme.md

 **`style.css`** — the orbital motion is a single `rotation` keyframe from `0deg` to `360deg`, reused everywhere.
 What differentiates the bodies is the `animation-duration` and the container width, which sets the orbital radius.
 Applying the same keyframe to the nested planet image, at a different duration, gives the axial spin.

-## Roadmap

-Ideas for anyone who wants to build on this, listed roughly by impact:

-- [ ] Extract all UI copy into a locale layer and ship an English translation alongside the Italian one
-- [ ] Replace direct inline style mutation with CSS class toggles and data attributes
-- [ ] Scale orbital radii and periods against real astronomical values, with a configurable time multiplier
-- [ ] Add full keyboard navigation and visible focus states for the planet controls
-- [ ] Honour `prefers-reduced-motion` by defaulting to the paused, aligned view
-- [ ] Vendor the icon set locally to remove the runtime CDN dependency
-- [ ] Add moons and an asteroid belt

-Suggestions are welcome — open an [issue](https://github.com/AndreaMarangione/planetary-system/issues) if you have one.

-## Contributing

-Contributions are always welcome.

-1. Fork the repository
-2. Create a feature branch — `git checkout -b feature/your-feature`
-3. Commit your changes — `git commit -m "Add your feature"`
-4. Push the branch — `git push origin feature/your-feature`
-5. Open a Pull Request

-For substantial changes, please open an issue first so the direction can be discussed.
-Given the nature of the project, please keep the codebase dependency-free.

 ## Contributors

 <a href="https://github.com/AndreaMarangione/planetary-system/graphs/contributors">